fadeinside/s3air-blue-spheres-time-attack/README.md

 ## <font color="#6ee16c">About the custom menus:</font>

-* Choose the game mode between Time Attack mode and Blue Sphere game in the __Lobby menu__. <font color="#6ee16c">[New!]</font> With mods enabled Blue Sphere Plus и Sonic 3: D.A.
+* Choose the game mode between Time Attack mode and Blue Sphere game in the __Lobby menu__. <font color="#6ee16c">[New!]</font> With mods enabled Blue Sphere Plus and Sonic 3: D.A.
 Garden Edition, their sections will appear in the Lobby - Sonic 3K (Marathon mode) and Green Sphere game.

 * View the latest recorded records, total time and collected emeralds in the __Time Attack menu__.
 Select a character, stage, layout and press Start to start the race.